 The workflow, “Example of finding an item from a QRadar reference set”, sets the function’s input fields: “qradar_reference_set_name” is mapped to “Sample Blocked IPs”, and “qradar_reference_set_item_value” is mapped to the artifact value.
 After running the function, the workflow adds a note to the corresponding incident.

 The rule, “Find in QRadar Reference Set” is a menu item rule for artifacts.
 The user can select this action from the menu to initiate the workflow.

+QRadar Find Reference Sets

+This function looks for QRadar reference sets that contain a given item.
+It has one input field: “qradar_reference_set_item_value”.
+The function is called by the workflow, “Example of finding QRadar reference set for artifact”.